 Define terminology within the question if necessary to avoid assuming that the respondent will be able to effectively answer a question rather than “guessing” at a response.

 Always specify a time frame, especially when using the words “will”, “should”, “may”, or “might” in a question.
-For example, if you ask whether or not a person may be elected to a position, you would need to specify the time or date.
+For example, if you ask whether a person may be elected to a position, you will need to specify the time or date.

 Avoid wording that may seem biased or loaded.
 Sometimes this is avoided by asking about both sides of an issue.

 Questions should be specific and direct.
 Example: If you asked customer at a restaurant how their experience could be improved, you would need to have separate questions to address wait time, food quality, service, etc. If you were wanting to know if someone liked a movie, it may be more telling to ask if they would recommend the movie to others, rather than simply asking if they liked the movie.